mohamed-faris77/React/README.md

 ## 🎯 Purpose

 This repository is not a finished project but a **learning playground**.
-It reflects my progress in mastering React and will keep evolving as I learn advanced concepts like **Context API, Redux, and MERN stack integration**.
+It reflects my progress in mastering React and will keep evolving as I learn advanced concepts like **Context API, and MERN stack integration**.

 ---
 ## 🤝 Connect with Me